FBruzzesi/sklearn-smithy/README.md

 smith forge
 ```

-🚧 As a TUI (terminal user interface): Working in progress!
+🚧 As a TUI (terminal user interface): Work in progress!

 All these tools will prompt a series of questions regarding the estimator you want to create, and then it will generate the boilerplate code for you.